SEND & Deaf Support

 Time limited withdrawal groups

-The Deaf Support Department is integrated into the Learning Support Department and is managed by the school's SENCo, Maxine Davies.
+The Deaf Support Department is integrated into the Learning Support Department and is managed by the school's SENCo, Julia Gardiner.
 Please click here to download an online brochure regarding the Deaf Support Department.

 The school works closely with a range of Partners to enhance the service offered to SEND pupils.

 - The Educational Psychology Service